syncfusion-content/maui-docs/MAUI/NavigationDrawer/Toggle-Animations.md

 ## Push

 The navigation pane is hidden.
-When it is opened, it will push the main content area on the opposite side up to the width of the drawer.
-It can be set as shown below:
+When opened, it will push the main content area on the opposite side up to the width of the drawer.
+It can be set as follows:

 {% tabs %}